Koredotcom/koredotai-docs/docs/platform/marketplace/en/latest/Actions/Dialogs/gorgias_genAIViewTickets.md

 ---
-title: View Tickets on Intercom
+title: View Tickets on Gorgias

-permalink: platform/marketplace/en/latest/Actions/Integrations/intercom_viewTicketsGenAI
+permalink: platform/marketplace/en/latest/Actions/Integrations/gorgias_genAIViewTickets

 ---

 ### Description

-Elevate your customer support experience by integrating your Intercom instance with the Kore.ai XO Platform, leveraging the power of Gen AI to automate ticket management tasks within your dialog flow.
+Elevate your customer support experience by integrating your Gorgias instance with the Kore.ai XO Platform, leveraging the power of generative AI to automate ticket management tasks within your dialog flow.

 ### By authorizing this integration you can: